The following sections describe how to use data from Google BigQuery with the BigQuery data source:

 - Click + New Data Source.

-- Select Cloud Database and enter the data source name to use for your new data source in the text box, such as BigQuery-NYC-Citibikes.
+- Enter the data source name to use for your new data source in the text box, such as BigQuery-NYC-Citibikes.

 Choose BigQuery from the drop-down list of available database types.

 Next, you need to obtain the following three values from the Google Cloud Console and the key file you downloaded previously: the BigQuery DataSet ID, the Google Cloud Project ID, and the Service Account key

 To obtain the BigQueryDataSet ID, go to the Google Cloud Console and select BigQuery under the Big Data section in the navigation menu.
 You may need to scroll down to find it.

 Find the BigQuery dataset that you’d like to use.
 We’ll use a public dataset called bigquery-public-data:new_york_citibike in our demo, but you should select the dataset that you would like to use in your app.
 If you don’t see the dataset you want, click + Add Data and add it.

 Open the dataset by clicking on the More menu (three vertical dots) to the right of the dataset name.
 Make sure you are at the top level.
 That is, the dataset level, indicated by this icon: